 - prefix_DW

 - prefix_MDS

 - prefix_DAC

-- DAC_TARGET should be set to the Managed Server name (bi_server1) for an enterprise installation or AdminServer for a simple installation.
+- DAC_TARGET should be set to the Managed Server name (bi_server1) for an enterprise deployment.

 Note: You must restart the Administration Server for this configuration to take effect.

 2. Run the following Oracle WebLogic Scripting Tool (WLST) script from CRMHOST1: